spollard/josh-works.github.io/_posts/2019-03-19-preparing_to_give_technical_talks.md

 A few weeks ago, I gave two talks about Ruby and Rails:

-1. An 8-minute "lightning talk" about using `.count` vs `.size` in ActiveRecord query methods
+1. An [8-minute lightning talk](https://josh.works/denverrb) about using `.count` vs `.size` in ActiveRecord query methods
-2. A 30-minute talk at the Boulder Ruby Group arguing that developers should _embrace_ working with non-development business functions, and the constraints therein.
+2. A [30-minute talk](https://josh.works/boulder_ruby_group) at the Boulder Ruby Group arguing that developers should _embrace_ working with non-development business functions, and the constraints therein.
 I illustrated this via a story about finding slow SQL queries, and using `.count` vs `.size` in ActiveRecord query methods.

 ## Things that went well